 Have you considered what the communication from your company looks like once a customer signs on?
 Yes, she emails and works with her customer success manager, but how often does she hear from the new business director who convinced her to buy from you?

-Consider creating a newsletter sent from the company CEO for monthly or quarterly check-ins.
-Consider if there are education or training needs of the customer you should address.
-Come up with interesting, light touch ways to continue to build up the credibility of your company's brand with the customer.
+Think about creating a newsletter sent from the company CEO for monthly or quarterly check-ins.
+Consider any education or training needs of the customer you should address.
+Come up with interesting, light-touch ways to continue to build up the credibility of your company's brand with the customer.

 9. Keep a record of communication and any past problems.